A-BartKow/Azure-Project-Rebrickable/README.md

 4. Owned Sets - fact table containing all sets which are in particular's users collection with the date when the set was acquire by user

 #### Azure services created for this phase
-Following Azure services has been created for ingestion phase:
+Following Azure services have been created for transform phase:
 ![image](https://github.com/user-attachments/assets/d2d7701e-a68f-4872-b13b-0119e436dea7)
 - Azure Databricks Service workspace - `rebrickabledevdatabricks` - as a Trial 14 days free pricing tier
 - Azure Key Vault  - `rebrickabledevakvap` - with Vault access policy permission model